 Start your visit with a great cup of coffee at the Roasting Plant.
 Just a few steps away from the bridge, this coffee shop has London’s first coffee robot.
 The specially designed machine will roast their single estate coffee beans to their optimum temperature, then grinds it to order, which is then delivered to the barista to make your coffee.

 Walk around Borough Market, taste some local artisan cheeses or some street food from the many stalls there.
 Grab a snack like these Breadaway doughnuts or a quick lunch at one of the street food stalls.

-Just outside Borough Market, stop for a quick lunch at Leon’s, a home grown alternative to fast food restaurant.
+Just outside Borough Market, stop for a quick lunch at Leon’s, a home grown alternative to fast food restaurant serving healthy seasonal food.

 5. Old Operating Theatre Museum and Herb Garret

-Walk over to the this tiny museum, on the site of the old St Thomas’ Hospital.
-The original operating theatre is still in tact, along with all the scary surgical equipment.
+Walk over to this tiny museum, on the site of the old St Thomas’ Hospital.
+The original operating theatre is still intact, along with all the scary surgical equipment.
 The Herb Garret is a treasure trove of old medicinal curiosities.